DanaeMirel/cluster-analysis/README.md

 ## Attribute Information

+The data set includes 32 variables and 569 observations corresponding to:

-- Ten features measured of each cell nuclei
+- The mean, standard deviation and maximum of ten features measured of each cell nuclei, they are described as follows:
     - a) radius (mean of distances from center to points on the perimeter)
     - b) texture (standard deviation of gray-scale values)
     - c) perimeter